-So, what do we mean by resilience?
+So, what do I mean by resilience?

 Being resilient simply means adapting well, staying balanced and steady, in the face of adversity, trauma, tragedy, or significant sources of stress….
 Like now.

 The great thing is anyone can develop the behaviors, thoughts and actions that constitute resilience.
 Research has shown that resilience is ordinary, not extraordinary.
 One memorable example is the response of many Americans to the Sept.
-11, 2001 terrorist attacks and individuals’ efforts as they rebuilt their lives after that horrific tragedy.
+11, 2001 terrorist attacks and individuals’ efforts as they rebuilt their lives after that horrendous tragedy.

 Like building muscle,